Self-discipline is the single most important thing to achieve anything you want.

 As you know that bad habits are a way to hinder your growth, be very specific about your goal and why you want to accomplish that.
 Think about the rewards you will get if you will stay focused on your Why.
 And make a plan for keeping your self on the track.

 As soon as you get that craving of french fries, have a look at the picture you want to be.
 And think about how much more you have to wait to get that.
-Here you will build a self discipline gradually.
+Here you will build self-discipline gradually.

 8. Visualise yourself having good habits